Isabella Bellera Landa

 Overview

-Isabella has experience in disputes in a wide range of industries, including energy, construction, infrastructure, textile manufacturing, sovereign debt, and technology.
+Isabella has experience in disputes in a wide range of industries, including energy, mining, infrastructure, and technology.
 A native of Venezuela, Isabella is multilingual in English, Spanish, Italian, and French.
 Her dual training and experience in civil and common law jurisdictions allow her to understand the differences between various legal systems and structure advice accordingly.
-She is also actively involved in pro bono matters at the Firm.
+She is actively involved in pro bono matters at the Firm, which include initiatives to promote the use of alternative dispute resolution in developing countries.

-Isabella is a fellow on advocacy in international arbitration at Duke University School of Law (Spring 2020 and 2021), and has guest lectured on arbitration at the Westminster International University in Tashkent.
+Isabella is a fellow on advocacy in international arbitration at Duke University School of Law (Spring 2020-2023), and has guest lectured on arbitration at the Westminster International University in Tashkent.

 During law school at Duke University, Isabella assisted the UN Special Rapporteur on Human Trafficking in drafting the Basic Principles on the Right to an Effective Remedy for Trafficked Persons.